pilaf/webliero-faq/README.md

 ### Is WebLiero open-source?

 No, but Liero 1.36 (on which WebLiero is based, except for netplay) is.
 You can find the source code [here](https://github.com/gliptic/liero).

+### Does WebLiero have a changelog?

+There's no official changelog, but an unofficial one is maintained [here](https://git.io/wlchanges).

 ## How to play